 You should then “walk away” from your presentation for a few days and come back to it with a fresh set of eyes.
 This will help you notice any inconsistencies and mistakes in the data.
 It will also help you determine if the pacing of the presentation is ideal and if all of the information presented is valuable.

 The Written Component of Your Business Plan

 It is important to create a business proposal that has a carefully prepared written component.
 If you have mistakes in your written proposal, it reflects very poorly on your business and creates a bad first impression.
 In the worst case scenario, an audience member may point out a mistake with your written component during the actual presentation, which can be humiliating and cause you to lose confidence.

 All aspects of the written component should be carefully managed including the layout, the types of data you use and the validity of that data.
-In some cases, it helps to hire a professional to spruce up the appearance of your written business plan.
+In some cases, it could help to hire business proposal writing services to spruce up the appearance of your written business plan.

 Always use a third-party to review your written proposal and identify any mistakes that it contains.
 You should also consider hiring a professional to proofread your written component and correct any grammatical or spelling errors.
 A well-written business plan will concentrate on expressing important information in a clear and concise manner — get to the point and make sure your audience understands the most important concepts.